NickyRahman/Nekhat_FinalProject/reflective-prompts.md

 I would say **Start with the Learning Module**.
 Been trying to catch up on my reading for this course, and I have learned a lot!
 Which has helped me to complete this repo and the assignments for this course.

 ### What is Python?
+Python is a computer programming language often used to build websites and software, automate tasks, and conduct data analysis.
+Python is a general-purpose language, meaning it can be used to create a variety of different programs and isn't specialized for any specific problems.
+(Google search)

 ### Have you developed a habit of exploring?